Forestville/Mystery Cave State Park

 Crystal Cave is located about an hour and a half from Rochester, Minnesota.
 Advertised as Wisconsin’s longest cave there are several options for tours.
 Open April through October.
 Daily hour-long tours are available throughout the summer months starting at 9:30 a.m. through 5:00 p.m.
 Certified Cave Guides will take you deep underground and you will learn about bats, cave geology, and the discovery of Crystal Cave on this one hour tour.
 The Admission price is $19.98 per Adult and Children 3-12 are $11.98. (under 2 are free)

 My daughter toured this cave with her school.
 One of the highlights from her trip was seeing the coin walls.
 You’ll have to go discover those for yourself.
-Gem panning, a hiking trail, gift shop and picnic area are other options of things to do on your trip.
+Gem panning, a hiking trail, a gift shop, and a picnic area are other options of things to do on your trip.

 Spook Cave (McGregor, IA):

 Take a relaxing drive about two hours south to see this unique limestone cave created over an eon.
 An underground river runs through this cave, which you leisurely get to explore by boat.
 No walking involved.
-Trained guides will lead you through this fascinating structure and point out different cave formation as well as tell you the history of the cave.
-As a teenager, we toured this cave and I remember loving this one of a kind adventure.
+Trained guides will lead you through this fascinating structure and point out different cave formations as well as tell you the history of the cave.
+As a teenager, we toured this cave and I remember loving this one-of-a-kind adventure.

 Open 9 a.m. to 5:30 p.m.
 Cost for Adults ages 13 years and older is $14.00.
 Children ages 4-12 is $10.00.
 (3 & under are free) A picnic area is available for cave goers and if you would like to make it a weekend, Spook Cave is also a campground.
 In addition to this, McGregor, IA is an old river town with lots of historical sites to see.
 So plan for a day trip.